MAIF/daikoku/manual/src/main/paradox/firstrun/env.md

 # Config. with ENVs

-Now that you know @ref:[how to configure Daikoku with the config. file](./configfile.md) every property in the following block can be overriden by an environment variable (an env. variable is written like `${?ENV_VARIABLE}`).
+Now that you know @ref:[how to configure Daikoku with the config. file](./configfile.md) every properties in the following block can be overriden by an environment variable (an env. variable is written like `${?ENV_VARIABLE}`).

 ```
 mode = ${?DAIKOKU_MODE}